 Teach Children How to Wash Their Hands

 When you teach children how to wash their hands, you are providing them with an important life skill.
-This skill can help keep you and the children in your program healthy.
+This skill can help you and the children in your program stay healthy.
 You should teach the children in your care to follow the same handwashing procedures you follow.
 This lets you be a model for good hygiene practices.
 Just like you, children and youth should wash their hands when they arrive in the morning and throughout the day as described above.

 To help develop good hygiene practices, you should make sure a child-height sink or a safe step is available to the children.
 Make sure children follow these steps every time: